ANNOUNCEMENT – Temporarily Closed

 Chicago’s Community Kitchens is a free 14-week job training program for unemployed and underemployed adults in Cook County.
-The program prepares students for a productive career in foodservice.
-While training for their future, students gain hands-on experience in a variety of culinary techniques as they prepare lunch every day and participate in catering opportunities.
+The program prepares students for a productive career in the culinary and hospitality fields.
+While training for their future, students gain hands-on experience in a variety of culinary techniques.
+They prepare lunch every day and participate in catering opportunities.

-Chicago’s Community Kitchens students complete 12 weeks of intensive training in our modern industrial kitchen, followed by a two-week internship in a local foodservice job.
-The program is effective at reducing unemployment and offering the first step for a steady career and 90% of program graduates are still employed one year later.
+Chicago’s Community Kitchens students complete 12 weeks of intensive training in our modern commercial kitchen.
+The classroom training is followed by a two-week internship in a local professional kitchen.
+The program reduces unemployment and offers the first step for a steady career.
+90% of program graduates from the past year are currently employed.

-Since beginning in 1998, more than 1,200 students have graduated from Chicago’s Community Kitchens.
-Graduates have gone on to work in some of Chicago’s leading restaurants and catering companies, including Hot Chocolate, Nico Osteria, Urbanbelly, and more.
+Since beginning in 1998, more than 1,300 students have graduated from Chicago’s Community Kitchens.
+Graduates have gone on to work in some of Chicago’s leading professional kitchens, including Hot Chocolate, Nico Osteria, Urbanbelly, and more.
 Learn more about our employment partners.

 The criteria for being admitted into the program are: